 Of course, there are some disadvantages to stealth mode startups, otherwise it would be an established normal procedure.

 The biggest disadvantage is the challenge in securing funding.
-When you can’t disclose your services or products publicly, you’re immediately losing a key part of the investors’ market.
+When you can’t disclose your services or products publicly, you’re immediately losing a key part of the investors’ market and venture funding possibilities at the same time.
 This puts a lot of pressure on the stealth startup founder to seek private meetings, make excellent impressions and ultimately secure funding the manual, old fashioned way.

 Finally, you also don’t gain from any “free” publicity.
 When a stealth mode company wants to go public, it needs to invest money into a big reveal or another equally large campaign.
-Public companies, however, can gather journalist’s attention and build a reputation throughout the years of development.
+Public companies, however, can gather journalist’s attention, manage public image and build a reputation throughout the years of development.

 So, are stealth startups good?

-That being said, operating such a business requires a founder with keen business acumen, as well as investors with enough independent experience and insight to make the right calls.
-However, the end result of making a noteworthy impact on a competitive market is, in many VCs eyes, very much worth the additional risk.
+That being said, operating in the stealth mode requires some hard work, a founder with keen business acumen and investors with enough independent experience and insight to make the right calls.
+On the other hand, the end result of making a noteworthy impact on a competitive market is, in many VCs eyes, very much worth the additional risk.